geeksforsocialchange/gfsc-v2/_posts/2021-11-05-technology-isnt-a-magic-wand.md

 But a lot of inventions of this era were seemingly designed to fit in this _Innovations_ sized-hole.
 The promise that all of society's smallest problems could be improved by upscaling your toaster was an intoxicating one.

+---

-{% include image.html alt="Scan of an Innovations product called 'Scare Cat', a fake cat with glowing eyes for your garden." description="a beautifully simple way to help solve the problem for just £4.95" url="/assets/images/blog/technology-isnt-a-magic-wand/scarecat.jpg" class="float" %}
+{% include image.html alt="Scan of an Innovations product called 'Scare Cat', a fake cat with glowing eyes for your garden." description="Some items listed barely pass as innovations.[^1]" url="/assets/images/blog/technology-isnt-a-magic-wand/scarecat.jpg" class="float" %}

-Move on a bit, to the present day, and Amazon is the world's _Innovations_ catalogue, and many of the sales models used by startup tech businesses are based on this direct mail marketing approach.
-This includes Russel Brunson's hugely influential _"Dotcom Secrets: The Underground Playbook for Growing Your Company Online",_ a book partially responsible for almost every irritating online sales trick you see today, and others like it such as Eric Ries' "_The Lean Startup"_.
+Move on a bit, to the present day, and Amazon is the world's _Innovations_ catalogue.

+Many of the sales models used by startup tech businesses are based on this direct mail marketing approach.
+This includes Russell Brunson's hugely influential _"Dotcom Secrets: The Underground Playbook for Growing Your Company Online",_ a book partially responsible for almost every irritating online sales trick you see today, and others like it such as Eric Ries' "_The Lean Startup"_.

 These approaches, combined, outline a methodology for making products in a distinctly _Innovations_-y way: Find a tiny thing that people might want.
-Build a product to fill the gap.
+Build a product that promises to fill the gap.
 And price it so that it seems impossible to refuse.

 Do people actually need it?
 Or does it accelerate our planet further towards destruction while doing nothing to fix any real problems?
 Who fucking cares.
 It's innovation, so therefore morally neutral, or even by default good.
 Everyone loves innovation!
 Who doesn't love innovation?
 Don't you know what innovation has done for you, personally?
 Look at what we can do!